Scott Brown under investigation for comments in Samoa

 Brown, one of President Donald Trump's early supporters who was seen at one point as a possible running mate, added that, "politics is a bloodsport back home and at this event there were a lot of people that didn't like the President.
 Sadly it's politics and it is what it is."

 The State Department did not respond to a request for comment.
+The department's inspector general's office declined to comment.

 Complaints about two comments